 Unified Provisioning and Management

 Cisco VDS-OS provides the tools for a video operator to provision, manage, and monitor HTTP media origination services that power critical revenue-generating consumer services.
-The Cisco VDS Origin System Manager (VOSM) provides an easy-to-use browser-based user interface, web services APIs for back-office integration, and secure user and group role-based access (HTTPS, RADIUS, and TACACS+ supported).
-Cisco VOSM facilitates flexible and scalable device management, making it simple to add and remove servers within the VDS-OS cluster, and provides centralized device configuration and software upgrade capabilities.
+The Cisco VDS Origin System Manager (VOSM) provides an easy-to-use browser-based user interface, web services APIs for back-office integration, and secure user and group role-based access (HTTPS, RADIUS, and TACACS+ are supported).
+Cisco VOSM facilitates flexible and scalable device management, making it simple to add and remove servers within the Cisco VDS-OS cluster, and it also provides centralized device configuration and software upgrade capabilities.

 Figure 1.
 Cisco VDS Origin Server Functional Diagram

 • Device group for easy management of hundreds of servers

 • Centralized system upgrade manager for easy upgrading of servers